 - Tunes / Repertoire

-Professional bagpipers will normally play outside the church or registry office as the bride, groom and guests arrive for the big day, and then again outside after the ceremony.
+Professional bagpipers for weddings will normally play outside the church or registry office as the bride, groom and guests arrive for the big day, and then again outside after the ceremony.
 Wedding bagpipers can also play at the reception—generally providing wedding entertainment for about twenty minutes to get the crowd dancing and then a DJ will take over.

 Traditional Scottish Bagpipes will make your Burns’ Night an affair to remember!
 The piper can play your guests in and pipe the haggis in and out of the dining room.
 Some pipers can also address the haggis.
 (For Non-Scots, click here to find out what’s involved in a Burns’ supper!)

 A bagpiper at a funeral can add a special touch to a cremation or burial.
 The piper can lead the hearse, play as mourners arrive and at certain points during the service.